thebracket/ArdanUltimateRustFoundations/day1/hour2/enums.md

 > This session is live coded.
 The GitHub repo entry is [here](/src/auth_enum/)

 You probably want more options than just to say "yes" or "no" to a user.
-Let's return to the `authentication` workspace member.
+Let's return to the `authentication` workspace member and open `lib.rs`.

 Enumerations should be familiar from other languages.
 Let's create a simple one for logins: